-You might think that the hardest thing about the baking industry is to start a bakery business.
+You might think that the hardest thing about the baking industry is to.
 Sure, it takes a lot of effort and you might experience a few sleepless nights and some anxiety.
-However, after your bakery opens, surviving the competition will become your main concern.
+However, after you have your , surviving the competition will become your main concern.
 Moreover, your goal is not just to stay afloat but to become a go-to place for people looking for delicious pastries.

 As an entrepreneur you aim to make a profit in the bakery business.
 This will require you to handle your finances, reports, and inventories with great care, but there’s a side of the business that is often neglected: Marketing.